sergey-rybalkin/Emmet.net/README.md

 ### Expand Abbreviation (Ctrl+Shift+Alt+X)

 Supported in HTML and CSS-like syntaxes (Razor views, LESS, SCSS).
+Can be bound to TAB in options.

 ![Demo](docs/i/expand.gif)